thednp/svg-path-commander/README.md

 mySVGPathCommanderInit.reverse().toString()

-// ONLY reverse subpaths and return the string path mySVGPathCommanderInit.reverse(1).toString()
+// ONLY reverse subpaths and return the string path
+// if the shape has no sub-path, this call will produce no effect mySVGPathCommanderInit.reverse(1).toString()

 // converts to both absolute and relative then return the shorter segment string